-This research is especially used for air travel where there is an increased risk for contagious infection or disease, such as the recent worldwide outbreak of the coronavirus, which causes COVID-19 disease.
+This research is especially useful for air travel when there is an increased risk for contagious infection or disease, such a durings the recent worldwide outbreak of the SARS-CoV-2 coronavirus, which causes COVID-19 disease.

 “Airlines use several zones in boarding,” said Ashok Srinivasan, a professor in the Department of Computer Science University of West Florida.
 “When boarding a plane, people are blocked and forced to stand near the person putting luggage in the bin — people are very close to each other.
 This problem is exacerbated when many zones are used.
 Deplaning is much smoother and quicker — there isn’t as much time to get infected.”

 “Using the GPUs turned out to be a fortunate choice because we were able to deploy these simulations in the COVID-19 emergency.
 The GPUs on Frontera are a means of generating answers fast.” — Ashok Srinivasan, Professor, Department of Computer Science, University of West Florida